Building an Enigma Machine in ClojureScript

 "HELLOWORLD"))))

-We could expand upon this test-suite greatly, but fundamentally each test being static (example based) there could be no end to the possible tests we could write.
-Based on this reasoning I thought it would be a very interesting exercise to employ Property-based testing to help garner ever-more increasing confidence in our implementation.
+We could expand upon this test-suite greatly, but fundamentally, with each test being static (example-based), there could be no end to the possible tests we could write.
+Based on this reasoning, I thought it would be a very interesting exercise to employ property-based testing to help garner ever-increasing confidence in our implementation.
 This form of testing methodology can be described as:

 Property-based tests are designed to test the aspects of a property that should always be true.
 They allow for a range of inputs to be programmed and tested within a single test, rather than having to write a different test for every value that you want to test.

-With this in-mind, there are a couple of distinct properties that regardless of what machine setup or message we provide should always hold true.
-Using the spec libary (which was inspired by QuickCheck) we are able to model two of these properties like so.
+With this in mind, there are a couple of distinct properties that, regardless of what machine setup or message we provide, should always hold true.
+Using the spec library (which was inspired by QuickCheck), we are able to model two of these properties like so.

 (def gen-char-upper-alpha